goal-eng/api-mutator/README.md

 A proxy which provides a tangled API to candidates and sends requests back and forth to Hubstaff.

+The `ApiMixer` class is capable of reading swagger file and generating "permuted" swagger file based on set of permutation functions and seed for randomizer.
+For each user, his ID is used as mixer's seed, and all user's permuted paths start with `/v{user_id}/...`, so that we may easily test users' solutions.

+To start the permutator, just launch django as usual and create an account for each candidate.
+Candidates will be able to login and see their personalized Hubstaff API definitions.

+For better understanding under-the-hood logic, please see `ApiMixer`'s docstring.
+Probably.

 Skeleton of this project was generated with `cookiecutter-rt-django`, which sometimes gets upgrades that are easy to retrofit into already older projects.

 Base requirements